Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Preliminaries

 \textbf{Information constraints and policy classes.} We focus on a communication-constrained regime in which the global agent cannot condition on all local agent states.
 At each decision step it may only communicate with a subset of $k$ local agents (e.g., due to bandwidth or sensing limits).
 Likewise, local agents are unable to communicate (directly) with one another and may only communicate with the global agent.
-Concretely, we constrain the global agent's policy $\pi_g: \cS_g \times \cS_l^k$ to depend on the global agent's state and the observed states of at most $k \leq n$ other agents (we are interested in the case of $k \ll n$).
-Because the local agents are all homogeneous, as discussed above, we can assume without loss of generality that all local agents share a common policy $\pi_l: \cS_l \times \cS_g$ which depends on the local agent's own state and the global agent's state.
-In the remainder of the paper, we use the notation \smash{$\Pi_g\coloneqq \{\pi_g: \mathcal{S}_g \times \mathcal{S}_l^k \to \Delta^{\mathcal{A}_g}\}$} and \smash{$\Pi_\ell \coloneqq \{\pi_l: \mathcal{S}_l \times \mathcal{S}_g \to \Delta^{\mathcal{A}_l}\}$} to denote the set of feasible policies for the global and local agents, under the communication-constrained setting. \looseness=-1
+Correspondingly, we constrain the global agent's policy $\pi_g: \cS_g \times \cS_l^k$ to depend on the global agent's state and the observed states of at most $k \leq n$ other agents (we are interested in the case of $k \ll n$).
+Since the local agents are homogeneous, we may assume (without loss) that all local agents share a common policy $\pi_l: \cS_l \times \cS_g\to\cA_l$ that depends on the local agent's own state and the global agent's state.
+In the remainder of the paper, we use the notation \smash{$\Pi_g\coloneqq \{\pi_g: \mathcal{S}_g \times \mathcal{S}_l^k \to \Delta^{\mathcal{A}_g}\}$} and \smash{$\Pi_\ell \coloneqq \{\pi_l: \mathcal{S}_l \times \mathcal{S}_g \to \Delta^{\mathcal{A}_l}\}$} to denote the set of feasible policies for the global and local agents, under the communication-constrained setting.
+For a fixed discount factor $\gamma\in(0,1)$, we denote the value of the joint policy $\pi = (\pi_g, \pi_l)$ by